possibilities/next-with-auth/README.md

 AUTHENTICATION_SECRET_KEY=password123 npm start
 ```

-Then run the example app using the same secret and provide localhost has the api url
+Then run the example app using the same secret and provide localhost as the api url

 ```
 cd /tmp